maciejrespekta/czekanowski/README.md

-# Jan Czekanowski’s 1905 Expedition Map
+# Jan Czekanowski’s 1905-1907 Expedition Map

-This repository contains a Shiny application that visualizes the journey of Polish anthropologist **Jan Czekanowski** during his 1905 expedition in East Africa.
+This repository contains an interactive map that visualizes the journey of Polish anthropologist **Jan Czekanowski** during his 1905-1907 expedition in East and Central Africa.

-Czekanowski was among the first Europeans to take **photographs in Rwanda** (1905), many of which are preserved today at the **Richard Kandt House Museum in Kigali**.
+Czekanowski was among the first Europeans to take **photographs in Rwanda** (1905), many of which are displayed today at the **Richard Kandt House Museum in Kigali**.
 His detailed **fieldwork diary** provides an extraordinary record of his anthropological and ethnographic observations.

-Using entries from his diary, this project maps his journey **point by point**, allowing users to explore the route interactively.
-The application overlays his field notes with modern geographic data, creating a digital re-tracing of his path.
+Using entries from his fieldwork diary, this project maps his journey **point by point**, allowing users to explore the route interactively.
+The application overlays his field notes with modern geographic data, creating a digital re-tracing of his path. (project not yet completed)

 ---